-Top 20 Things to Do in Cairo, Egypt
+Top 20 Best Things to Do in Cairo, Egypt

 The capital of Egypt and one of the most rich civilization around Nile, Cairo is considered to be a melting pot of history.
 It was founded in 969 by Fatimid Dynasty and was famous as Al Qahirah, which literally means the Defeater.
 From a very old necropolis to a remarkable modern city, Cairo has transformed itself at quick pace.
 Today Cairo is the biggest and most prominent city in the Arab globe as well as in Africa.
 It is also a economic and political center of the area.
 Cairo has an amazing history, where one can view the amalgamation of diverse history and cultures since very old times.
 It is house to popular pyramids, Roman ruins, churches, medieval mosques and very old city of Memphis.
 Here are the things to do in Cairo:

 Here we highlight some of the best things to do in Cairo, Egypt: